Army Facebook post featuring Nazi war criminal sparks pushback

-The post appeared on the verified Facebook page of the XVIII Airborne Corps — which fought in the month-long battle between Allied and German forces in 1944 — and featured a prominent photo of Nazi “Standartenführer” Joachim Peiper.
+The post appeared on the verified Facebook page of the XVIII Airborne Corps — which fought in the monthlong battle between Allied and German forces in 1944 — and featured a prominent photo of Joachim Peiper, a Nazi SS-Standartenführer, roughly equivalent to a colonel.

-Peiper, who led thousands of men in Germany’s last major offensive, was later convicted of war crimes for a massacre of American prisoners of war during the battle.
+Peiper, who led thousands of men in Germany's last major offensive, was convicted of war crimes for a massacre of U.S. prisoners of war during the battle.

-The post was followed by a description of Peiper’s mission during the battle — though it didn't mention his role in what became known as the Malmedy Massacre.
+The post was followed by a description of Peiper's mission during the battle — although it didn't mention his role in what became known as the Malmedy Massacre.

 The post, its author explained, was the first in a series marking the battle's 75th anniversary.